 Think about how the room is used.
 In high-traffic areas, consider a dense loop pile carpet made of durable nylon.
 For rooms with exterior doors, pet access, or where food and drinks are often served, you’ll want a low-pile carpet with soil and stain resistant treatments, and one that hides the tracks from frequent vacuuming.
 For low-activity spaces like bedrooms and formal living rooms, a soft, plush Saxony offers luxurious comfort.
-Follow the link below to find more information from Shaw carpets on selection and care.
 Your Lowe's Flooring Specialist can help you narrow down the right type of carpet for your specific needs.

 Articles in this section